Niccoryan0/reading-notes/201/reading-01.md

 **Definitions:**

 Tag
 : The "containers" which give some information about the content that lies between an opening and closing tag.
-Some tags, however, are "empty tags" meaning they only have an opening tag with no closing, such as line break, <br> or <hr> to add a horizontal line.
+Some tags, however, are "empty tags" meaning they only have an opening tag with no closing, such as line break, &lt;br&gt;, or &lt;hr&gt; to add a horizontal line.

 Element
 : The entire set of both tags, as well as the content contained within them, is referred to as a single element.